Parramatta Light Rail: Stage 1: Westmead to Carlingford

-Stage 2: Rosehill Gardens to Carter Street (Sydney Olympic Park)
+Stage 2a: Rosehill Gardens to Footbridge Boulevard (Wentworth Point)

-The second branch of the light rail continues east to Sydney Olympic Park.
+The second branch of the light rail is planned to continue east to Footbridge Boulevard in Wentworth Point.

 There are two options being considered for the connection to the stage 1 route.
 The first option would utilise the Carlingford railway line (and stage 1) corridor over the Parramatta River to Rydalmere, where it would then branch.
 The second option would leave the main stage 1 route at Camellia and utilise the branch line built to provide access to the tram depot.
 It would continue via the Sandown railway line corridor and Grand Avenue, then cross the Parramatta River just east of Rydalmere ferry wharf.
 Both versions of the route then continue via Ermington and Melrose Park, cross back to the south of the Parramatta River, pass through Wentworth Point and terminate at Sydney Olympic Park.
 The stage 2 route is around nine kilometres (six miles) long and will include ten to twelve stops.
 The second option is shown as the planned route on the Parramatta Light Rail website.

 The original plans for this branch followed a route similar to that taken by Grand Avenue through Camellia before crossing the Duck River, passing through Newington, crossing Haslams Creek, serving Sydney Olympic Park and terminating at the major transport hub of Strathfield.

 In April 2024, a NSW Legislative Council inquiry into current and future public transport needs in Western Sydney recommended "that the Government urgently investigate extending Stage 2 of the Parramatta Light Rail project so that the line no longer terminates at the Carter Street precinct but continues from there to terminate at Lidcombe railway station."
 This recommendation was endorsed by Cumberland Council and public transport advocacy groups such as EcoTransit Sydney.

+Stage 2b: Footbridge Boulevard to Carter Street (Sydney Olympic Park)

+On 30 January 2026, the New South Wales Government announced that Stage 2 of the Parramatta Light Rail would be delivered in two separate parts, rather than as a single continuous project as previously planned.
+Under this revised approach, the section between Rosehill Gardens and Footbridge Boulevard at Wentworth Point would be constructed first, with the extension from Footbridge Boulevard to the Carter Street precinct at Sydney Olympic Park to be delivered as a later stage, subject to future funding and approvals.
+No funding allocation, construction timeline, or opening date has been confirmed for both Stage 2a and 2b.